-File numbers specified in FORTRAN DEFINE FILE statements can be equated to names of data files in the User area or Fixed area at execution time by means of a FILES record entered after an XEQ monitor control record or DUP control record STORECI.
+File numbers specified in FORTRAN DEFINE FILE statements can be equated to:

+- 1. names of data files in the User area or Fixed area at execution time by means of a FILES record entered after an XEQ monitor control record or - 2. names of data files in the Fixed area by means of a FILES record entered after a DUP control record STORECI.

 The format is as follows: